OpenGameMods-group/ES-Mod-Share/README.md

 # Endless Sky Plugin Share

 ## Deprecation Note
-This list is no longer being maintained or developed (in favor of a more official mod manager).
-You can still submit mods but it can take up to 1-2 weeks for it to be added.
-As the mod manager is not being developed by us, you'll need to ask on the Endless Sky Discord server for details and updates about it.
+This repo is no longer maintained and no more pull requests will be accepted.
+You can find the new mod manager and plugin repository at the [Endless Sky Community](https://github.com/EndlessSkyCommunity)

 ### About
 ES Plugin Share is a plugin sharing website for [Endless Sky](http://endless-sky.github.io/)